MSc in Psychotherapy - man talking to woman

 The MSc in Psychotherapy is a four-year part-time professional training programme at Level 9 NFQ (120 credits).
 Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although please note that the Graduate Diploma is not a qualification to practise psychotherapy).

-The MSc programme is an integrative psychotherapy training programme, focused on working with adult clients (individuals and couples), and comprising taught modules in the theory and practice of humanistic, cognitive-behavioural, psychodynamic and systemic approaches.
+The MSc programme is an integrative psychotherapy training programme, focused on working with adult clients (individuals and relationships); not for working with children or adolescents, as this would involve further or more specialised training.
+Our programme is integrative in comprising of and holding instruction and in-formation within the theories and practice of humanistic, cognitive-behavioural, psychodynamic and systemic approaches.

 The MSc programme fosters an inquiry-based attitude in psychotherapy theory, practice and research.
-This integrative psychotherapy programme provides students with an opportunity to work psychotherapeutically with a diversity of clients with complex and multifaceted needs.
+This integrative psychotherapy programme provides students with an opportunity to work psychotherapeutically with a diversity of clients with complex and multifaceted needs and intends to hold equality, diversity and inclusion as a core principle for staff, students, clinical training and thus clients.

-Students will also be able to develop specialist expertise in particular fields of psychotherapy - including couples therapy, psychosexual therapeutic practice and working with trauma.
+Students will also be able to develop specialist expertise in particular fields of psychotherapy - including relationship therapy, psychosexual therapeutic practice and working with trauma.

-It also includes supervision of research and clinical work to facilitate completion of a research thesis and a professional practice portfolio.
+It also includes supervision of research and clinical work to facilitate completion of a research project and a professional practice portfolio.

 Fees and Funding